Main Claire's Itchy Feet logo

 4. Explore the Mayan ruins of Caracol

+Your Belize vacation won’t be complete without Caracol.
 Caracol is the largest and most impressive Mayan site in the country.
 Its ruins are located deep in the jungle of mainland Belize, giving them a wild and ancient feel.
 Be sure to climb the highest pyramid for some epic views of the landscape!

 5. Relax on a tropical beach

-With its long stretch of tropical coastline, Belize is home to countless white sand beaches.
-For the best beaches in the country, head to Placencia or Hopkins.
+If you don’t have an idea of where and what to do in Belize beaches, you should head to Placencia or Hopkins.
 You can also take a boat tour to one of Belize’s many tiny islands, which are called ‘cayes’.

 6. Go hiking in Mountain Pine Ridge Forest Reserve

-This beautiful, unspoiled nature reserve offers hiking opportunities for every level of fitness.
-Here you’ll find vast pine forests, steep mountains, meandering streams and gorgeous waterfalls.
+Here you’ll find vast pine forests, steep mountains, meandering streams, and gorgeous waterfalls.
 Don’t forget to bring your swimwear!

 7. Stay in an eco-friendly jungle lodge

-Belize is well-known for its many ‘eco-lodges’, ranging from luxury jungle resorts to simple, budget-friendly hostels.
 If you’ve always wanted to spend a night in your own private cabin while falling asleep to the sounds of the rainforest, here’s your chance.

 8. Visit St. Herman’s Blue Hole National Park

+This should be included during your travel to Belize.
 Located in the heart of Belize’s rainforest, this national park is home to St. Herman’s Cave, a large cave with giant stalactite and stalagmite formations.
 The park also contains several hiking trails through the jungle and a swimming hole called the Inland Blue Hole, where you can cool off after your hike.

 9. Experience Garifuna culture

 The Garifuna are descendants of Carib Indians and West Africans who escaped Spanish slave ships.
 They settled along the coast of Belize.
-The best place to experience Garifuna culture is the tiny fisherman’s village of Hopkins, where you can take drumming or dancing lessons, or sample some traditional Garifuna dishes.

 10. Go sea kayaking